 Approaching forgotten micro-histories as a means to shed light on vast socio-political landscapes, the starting point of Gov’s projects is an inquiring scepticism towards cultural traditions, conventions and gestures that are considered self-evident.
 His works are based on ongoing research and revolve around the intersection of art and politics, highlighting the strong tension between the known and the supposed, and challenging any assumption of clear borders between facts and falsehoods, reality and imagination.
 Never providing a full and complete picture, he invites viewers to engage with the elements of the works and to become part of an inquisitive process.

 Gov was a member of the curatorial teams of documenta 14 (Kassel and Athens), Haus der Kulturen der Welt (Berlin) and Fondazione Adolfo Pini (Milan), and awarded residency grants at the Cité Internationale des Arts (Paris) and the Nordic Artists’ Centre (Dale), among others.
+Recipient of the Special Prize UTOPIA, as part of the Talent Prize 2023 (Rome).

-Represented by Zilberman Gallery (Istanbul, Berlin).
+Represented by Zilberman Gallery (Istanbul, Berlin, Miami).